fferlito/fferlito.github.io/_projects/15_project.markdown

     Filters of the CNN at different level of depth learns features with different complexity: first layers learnt basic primitives (edges and colours).
 Deeper filters learnt textures and patterns.
 The final layers contains complex features, which can resemble objects from the training data.
 </div>

 Therefore we will use the pattern of activation of the last layer of the CNN to define this loss function.
 Let *A* be the activation of a layer *l*, at the *i*-th feature map and the *j*-th position.
-Then the content loss function, based on the generated image *g* and the content image *c* is defined as:
+Then the content loss function, based on the generated image *g* and the content image *c*, is defined as:

 <p align="center">
         <img src="https://latex.codecogs.com/png.image?\dpi{150}&space;L_{content}&space;=&space;\frac{1}{2}&space;\sum_{ij}^{}&space;(A^l_{ij}&space;(g)&space;-&space;A^l_{ij}&space;(c))^2&space;&space;&space;" title="L_{content} = \frac{1}{2} \sum_{ij}^{} (A^l_{ij} (g) - A^l_{ij} (c))^2 " />